Salable/seats-demo/README.md

     SESSION_COOKIE_NAME='salable-session-seats'
     SESSION_COOKIE_PASSWORD='Q2cHasU797hca8iQ908vsLTdeXwK3BdY'
     ```
 5. [Install Docker](https://www.docker.com/get-started/).
 If you already have Docker installed skip this step.
-If you want an alternative to running Docker locally skip to the next stage.
+If you don't want to run Docker for local development skip to the next stage.
 6. Run `docker-compose up -d`
-7. Run `npm install -g prisma`.
-8. Run `prisma db push`
+7. Run `npx prisma db push`

 ### Alternative to Docker
 If you are using Docker skip to `Configure Salable`.